Inline diff cards

 GitHub-style gutter, hunk headers, and +/- counts rendered right in the thread.
 Every change is reviewable before it touches a branch.

 Cirrus is Nimbus8's on-device code module.
-Describe a task against a branch and get inline diff cards with GitHub-style gutters, hunk headers, and a one-tap "Open PR" — every edit produced locally, so your source never leaves the phone.
+Describe a task against a branch and get inline diff cards with GitHub-style gutters, hunk headers, and a one-tap "Open PR" — every edit is produced locally, so no remote inference server sees your source.

 GitHub-style gutter, hunk headers, and +/- counts rendered right in the thread.
 Every change is reviewable before it touches a branch.